intmus/inttheory22-23/_03-triads-7chords-leadsheet/a1-triads.md

 [CG] [DA]| [EB] [Fc]| [Gd] [Ae]| [Bf] [cg]||
 w:P5 P5 P5 P5 P5 P5 d5 P5{% endcapture %}
 {% include abc-example.html number="1" abc=ex1 %}

+As you probably noticed, you can create a variety of interesting harmonies, but the ones that felt the most familiar occurred when placed a pitch in each 5th that divided them equally.
+And in doing so, you created the basic harmonic structure for all diatonic music: *the triad*.

+## Building diatonic triads

+All diatonic triads have exactly three pitches, although chordal members may be doubled and certain chord members can occasionally be omitted (and therefore implied) depending on the context.
+We name the chord members by the distance above the bottom pitch **when the chord is stacked in thirds**:
+- the lowest pitch is called the *root* of the chord
+- the pitch that is a 3rd above the root is called the *chordal third*
+- the pitch that is a 5th above the root is called the *chordal fifth*

+This can be confusing to beginning theory students, because we refer to intervals, scale degrees, and chordal members using the same ordinal numbers--thirds, fifths, etc.--and most often do not use the word "chordal".
+As you become more experienced in describing these things, you will be able to discern the meaning from context, but if you would like to avoid confusion for now, you can preface the ordinal number with the word "chordal" until you are comfortable.

+### A note on terminology

+As dyads have two pitches, the word "triad" implies *any* collection of three pitches.
+In diatonic music, however, we use this word to refer to a certain intervallic structure, so until we reach the unit on post-tonal harmony, you may assume that the word "triad" refers to the stacked thirds of diatonic harmony.

+## Triad qualities

 If the study of the evolution of music, you will find that early harmony focused on perfect intervals similar to this example, but diatonic harmony as we know did not truly begin until music began regularly featuring a third chordal member.
 By stacking two intervals of a third, we create a *triad*, which contains not only the two thirds, but also the interval of a fifth between the outer pitches.
 Any harmonic system which relies on stacking thirds is called *tertian harmony*.